mccapobianco/No-Hitter-Probability/README.md

 - Team specific fielding percentage
 - Count-adjusted statistics
 - Other head-to-head formulas
+- "Hot/Cold" (e.g. if a pitcher hasn't allowed a hit through 7 innings, they are likely performing better than their average, but the calculation uses their season averages)

 I also plan to add more detailed information to the user interface, including:
 - Pitcher name